SAP-samples/teched2025-AI164/exercises/ex3/README.md

 8. As part of the next step, we need to create a new subscription to the SAP Cloud Identity Services.
 Click on **Create** and select **Cloud Identity Services** with the application plan.
 For the name, we go with "documentgroundingcis".
 <br>![](/exercises/ex3/images/13_09_btp_service_creation.png)

-9. In the parameters section, enter the following values, where we put in the name of the Document Grounding service instance ("documentgrounding") from the second step of this exercise.
+9. In the parameters section, enter the following values, where we put in the name of the Document Grounding Service instance ("documentgrounding") from the second step of this exercise.
 Then, click on **create**.
 <br>![](/exercises/ex3/images/13_10_btp_service_creation.png)

-10. Again, we need to create a service key for the Cloud Identity Services subscription.
+10. Again, we need to create a Service Key for the Cloud Identity Services subscription.
 Select the three dots and then **Create Service Binding**.
 <br>![](/exercises/ex3/images/13_12_btp_service_creation.png)

-11. Choose a name for the key (here: "key") and specify the followig parameters in JSON format:
+11. Choose a name for the key (here: "key") and specify the following parameters in JSON format:
 ```
 {
     "credential-type": "X509_GENERATED",